evan1590/COMP401/project01/README.md

 ###Implementation

 implementation of a hypergraph:
-* inseretNode - inserts a new vertex into the graph
+* inseretNode - inserts a new vertex into the graph.
+This takes O(1) time.
 * insertHyperedge - grabs data from a tex file and then inserts the data by calling insertNode

 * The << operator is overloaded to allow for the graph to be printed out in a semi formatted way.

 ### Contents:
-# project01 one contains the following files
+#### project01 one contains the following files
 * Hypergraph.h - header file
 * Hypergraph.cpp - implementation of the Hypergraph

-# data file contains:
+#### data file contains:
 * csv.dat - 194 countries and their flag charaterastics
 * dataTen.dat - 10 countries and their flag charaterastics
 * data1000.dat - 1000 countries and their flag charaterastics